AWinterman/awinterman.github.com/README.md

 blog
 ====
 A jekyll static site.
-Thank you github!

 TODO:

-Add an area for footnotes underneath the rule at the bottom.
+- Add an area for footnotes underneath the rule at the bottom.
 Write another blog post:
-Change position of nav away from fixed, or whatever tyhey are now, doesn't play nice with mobile.

 ###Possible topics:###
 - the perils of leaving talent alone.
 - an article on the natural origin of capitalism

-### This is an awesome orange: ###
-#f28b79
+- Keep positions of nav buttons the same as you go
+- Add a class for margin notes.
+Make sure it behaves the way it should (margin note apears in the right place).